LucestDail/MovieProject/README.md

 ## Introduction

-This repository is my portfolio, on-work, project which used html/css, javascript.
+This repository is my first, closed-work, project.

 ## DEMO